-Note: You should name your integration something unique based on the configuration settings that you make — especially if you plan to have multiple Google Analytics integrations for a single product or workspace.
+Note: You should name your integration something unique based on the configuration settings that you make — especially if you plan to have multiple Google Analytics integrations for a single workspace.

 - In the Configure account section, click Authenticate.
 Then, follow the Google authentication steps using the account information that is tied to your Google Analytics account.

 - In the Select account section, pick the Google Analytics account that you would like to integrate.